altmp/altv-docs/articles/changelogs/upcoming.md

 > ```yaml
 > - Removed deprecated Alt.Server property
 > - All element constructors are deprecated.
 Please only use Alt.Create* or AltAsync.Create* instead.
 In one of the next updates the constructors will be removed.
+> - (server) ScriptEvents must now set the required return type.
+Otherwise a log will be output to the console and the event will not be registered
 > ```

 ### Fixed